djantz/enterpriseviz/README.md

             * Preferences are saved to your user
         * **Service Usage:** Enable or disable real-time service usage graphs in detail pages.
             * Sometimes usage graphs can take a while to retrieve from ArcGIS Server
+        * **Webhooks:** Configure and manage the Webhook Secret used to validate incoming webhook requests for immediate processing of events.
+            * The Webhook Secret is required.
+Set or rotate it using the Webhook Settings modal/form in Settings.
+            * Copy this secret into your ArcGIS webhook configuration so EnterpriseViz can verify requests.

     * **Portal Tools**